SasDaGreat/mandelbrot-viewer/README.md

 # mandelbrot-viewer
-A collection of programs, mainly Python, made to visualise the Mandelbrot - and Julia - set.
+A collection of programs, mainly Python, made to visualise the Mandelbrot - and Julia - set, along with a few images and gifs created by said programs.